Stan McCabe: Early years

 At the age of 14, McCabe won a scholarship to the Catholic St. Joseph's College, Hunters Hill in Sydney due to his sporting ability.
-Run by the Marist Brothers, the large school's centerpiece stone castle-like building overlooks Sydney Harbour.
+Run by the Marist Brothers, the large school's centrepiece stone castle-like building overlooks Sydney Harbour.
 After a month in the Second XI, McCabe was promoted to the Senior First XI at 14 as an all-rounder.
 He did not make a good start, registering a duck in his first innings.
 However, he impressed observers with his ability to hit the ball precisely.
 McCabe was always short, and playing against boys three years his senior, he could not rely on brute force.
 Aside from playing cricket, he was also full-back in the school's championship winning Rugby union team in 1926.
 During his time at St Joseph's McCabe grew larger and batted more powerfully, and his exploits were regularly featured in the yearbook.
 In 1925, he struck his maiden century against Sydney Boys High School and score two more the following year.
 Such was his power that the backyard fence at the home of a friend had to be reinforced—McCabe's powerful square drives had been dislodging it.
 McCabe did not receive special coaching attention from the school's staff, who merely encouraged him to hit the ball hard and along the ground.
 In his later years at school, he was selected for Combined Great Public Schools of Sydney—a combined team from Sydney's private schools—for the state schoolboys' carnival.
 McCabe studied hard and placed first in the class in each of his three years at St Joseph's.
 At the end of 1926, he earned his Intermediate Certificate with five As and two Bs.
 McCabe then left school and became an accountant's assistant.

 He returned to Grenfell at the end of the 1926, and spent two years playing for the Grenfell Juniors, alongside his brothers.
 During this time Grenfell were undefeated for two years, and McCabe regularly scored centuries against outclassed bowling, including one score of 260.